Playing card: China

 Other games revolving around alcoholic drinking involved using playing cards of a sort from the Tang dynasty onward.
 However, these cards did not contain suits or numbers.
 Instead, they were printed with instructions or forfeits for whoever drew them.

-The earliest dated instance of a game involving cards occurred on 17 July 1294 when "Yan Sengzhu and Zheng Pig-Dog were caught playing cards [zhi pai] and that wood blocks for printing them had been impounded, together with nine of the actual cards."
+The earliest dated instance of a game involving cards occurred on 17 July 1294 when the Ming Department of Punishments caught two gamblers, Yan Sengzhu and Zheng Zhugou, playing with paper cards.
+Wood blocks for printing the cards were impounded, together with nine of the actual cards.

 William Henry Wilkinson suggests that the first cards may have been actual paper currency which doubled as both the tools of gaming and the stakes being played for, similar to trading card games.
 Using paper money was inconvenient and risky so they were substituted by play money known as "money cards".
 One of the earliest games in which we know the rules is madiao, a trick-taking game, which dates to the Ming Dynasty (1368–1644).
-15th-century scholar Lu Rong described it is as being played with 38 "money cards" divided into four suits: 9 in coins, 9 in strings of coins (which may have been misinterpreted as sticks from crude drawings), 9 in myriads (of coins or of strings), and 11 in tens of myriads (a myriad is 10,000).
+Fifteenth-century scholar Lu Rong described it as being played with 38 "money cards" divided into four suits: 9 in coins, 9 in strings of coins (which may have been misinterpreted as sticks from crude drawings), 9 in myriads (of coins or of strings), and 11 in tens of myriads (a myriad is 10,000).
 The two latter suits had Water Margin characters instead of pips on them with Chinese to mark their rank and suit.
 The suit of coins is in reverse order with 9 of coins being the lowest going up to 1 of coins as the high card.

-Persia and Arabia
+Persia

-Despite the wide variety of patterns, the suits show a uniformity of structure.
+Despite the wide variety of different patterns, the suits show a uniformity of structure.
 Every suit contains twelve cards with the top two usually being the court cards of king and vizier and the bottom ten being pip cards.
+Some decks can contain 8 suits to make a 96-card deck, like the deck for Ganjifa.
 Half the suits use reverse ranking for their pip cards.
 There are many motifs for the suit pips but some include coins, clubs, jugs, and swords which resemble later Mamluk and Latin suits.
 Michael Dummett speculated that Mamluk cards may have descended from an earlier deck which consisted of 48 cards divided into four suits each with ten pip cards and two court cards.